Filefish

-The filefish (Monacanthidae) are a diverse family of tropical to subtropical tetraodontiform marine fish, which are also known as foolfish, leatherjackets or shingles.
-They live in the Atlantic, Pacific and Indian Oceans.
-Filefish are closely related to triggerfish, pufferfish and trunkfish.
+The filefish (Monacanthidae) are a diverse family of tropical to subtropical tetraodontiform marine fish, which are also known as foolfish, leatherjackets, or shingles.
+They live in the Atlantic, Pacific, and Indian Oceans.
+Filefish are closely related to triggerfish, pufferfish, and trunkfish.

-The filefish family comprises approximately 102 species in 27 genera.
+The filefish family comprises about 102 species in 27 genera.
 More than half of the species are found in Australian waters, with 58 species in 23 genera.

 Their laterally compressed bodies and rough, sandpapery skin inspired the filefish's common name.
-It is said that dried filefish skin was once used to finish wooden boats.

 Description

 Appearing very much like their close relatives the triggerfish, filefish are rhomboid-shaped, with beautifully elaborate cryptic patterns.
 Deeply keeled bodies give a false impression of size when the fish are viewed facing the flanks.
 Filefish have soft, simple fins, with comparatively small pectoral fins and truncated, fan-shaped tail fins; a slender, retractable spine crowns the head.
-Although there are usually two of these spines, the second spine is greatly reduced, being used only to lock the first spine in the erect position.
+Although usually two of these spines occur, the second spine is greatly reduced, being used only to lock the first spine in the erect position.
 That gives rise to the family name Monacanthidae, from the Greek monos meaning "one" and akantha meaning "thorn".
 Some species also have recurved spines on the base of the tail (caudal peduncle).

-The small terminal mouths of filefish have specialized incisor teeth on the upper and lower jaw.
-In the upper jaw there are four teeth in the inner series and six in the outer series.
-In the lower jaw, there are four to six in an outer series only.
-The snout is tapered and projecting and the eyes are located high on the head.
+The small terminal mouths of filefish have specialized incisor teeth on the upper and lower jaws.
+The upper jaw has four teeth in the inner series and six in the outer series.
+The lower jaw has four to six in an outer series only.
+The snout is tapered and projecting, and the eyes are located high on the head.
 Filefish have rough non-overlapping scales with small spikes, which is why they are called filefish.
 Although scaled, some filefish have such small scales that they appear scaleless.
 Like the triggerfish, filefish have small gill openings and greatly elongated pelvic bones, creating a "dewlap" of skin running between the bone's sharply keeled termination and the belly.
 The pelvis is articulated with other bones of the "pelvic girdle" and is capable of moving upwards and downwards in many species to form a large dewlap, which is used to make the fish appear much deeper in the body than is actually the case.
-Some filefish erect the dorsal spine and pelvis simultaneously to make it more difficult for a predator to remove them from a cave.
+Some filefish erect their dorsal spine and pelvis simultaneously to make removing them from a cave more difficult for predators.

 The largest filefish species is the scrawled filefish (Aluterus scriptus) at up to 110 cm in length.
 Most species are less than 60 cm in length.
-There is marked sexual dimorphism in some species, with the sexes possessing different coloration, different body shapes, and the males with larger caudal spines and bristles.
+Marked sexual dimorphism is seen in some species, with the sexes possessing different coloration, different body shapes; the males have larger caudal spines and bristles than females.